apache/cordova-docs/www/docs/en/3.0.0/guide/platforms/ios/plugin.md

 * Don't forget to add your plugin's mapping to config.xml.
 If you forget, an error is logged in the Xcode console.

-* Don't forget to add any hosts you connect to in the whitelist, as described in <a href="../../appdev/whitelist/index.html">Domain Whitelist Guide</a>.
+* Don't forget to add any hosts you connect to in the whitelist, as described in Domain Whitelist Guide.
 If you forget, an error is logged in the Xcode console.